-Time Lapse Assembler is softwrae provides a quick and simple way to compile time-lapse footage from a sequence of stills images.
-It’s a no-frills option that doesn’t have the power of Quicktime 7 Pro, let alone LRTimelapse, but it is effective.
+Time Lapse Assembler is software that provides a quick and simple way to compile time-lapse footage from a sequence of stills images.
+It’s very much a no-frills option.
+It doesn’t have the power of Quicktime 7 Pro, let alone the high-end, specialist app LRTimelapse, but it is inexpensive, easy-to-use, and effective.

-It’s available for Mac only and is donationware.
+It’s available for Mac only and is donation-ware (meaning you can donate what you like to unlock the app).
 You can download it directly from the developer’s site.

 Open the Image Sequence

 When you first run the program, all you’ll get is this basic options screen.